AI

 Once you’ve evaluated vendors properly, the real work starts.
 Most companies think buying the AI is the hard part.
 Actually using it is harder.

 Companies that try to deploy AI across everything at once create chaos.
-Teams don’t know what to focus on, support gets overwhelmed, and projects stall.
+Teams do not know what to focus on, support gets overwhelmed, and projects stall.

 Pick one problem.
 Fix it with AI.
 Prove it works.
 Then do the next one.

 Partner with IT early, not late.
-This sounds obvious, but 40% of companies delay AI implementation because they lack in-house AI expertise.
-By the time they bring IT into the conversation, they’ve made architectural decisions that IT now has to fix.
+This sounds obvious, but 44% of executives report being slowed by lack of in-house expertise.
+By the time they bring IT into the conversation, they have made architectural decisions that IT now has to fix.

 Your IT team knows your infrastructure.
 They know where the integration nightmares hide.
 Involve them from the start, not when things break.

 Build training into the timeline.
-Here’s a hard truth: technical setup takes weeks.
+Here is a hard truth: technical setup takes weeks.
 Getting humans to change how they work takes months.

 Most ai vendor evaluation checklists skip training entirely.
 They assume if you buy the software, people will figure it out.
-They won’t.
+They will not.
 Not without help.

 Launching AI in a way that humans can actually use